Dr. Alex Stone, DPT, CSCS

 • There is a warning when you select the highest suction level

-Theracup Controls Panel
+fingers holding Theracup Controls Panel - top view

 Intuitive control panel.

-Is there Bluetooth Connectivity and an App?
+Does TheraCup have Bluetooth Connectivity to an App?

 Well, this may be somewhat surprising, but Achedaway beats Therabody here.
 This TheraCup doesn’t have Bluetooth connectivity.